htgurukul/kantap/README.md

-# kantap is dhoka and try tag master UPDATE
+kantap is dhoka + f1